iraqies/skinartplus/README.md

 </div>

 Skinart+ is a desktop app that converts images into 64×64 Minecraft skinart.
-It supports NameMC account integration, batch generation across every layer combination, template base skinarts — all wrapped in a fast Tauri (Rust + WebView) shell.
+It supports NameMC account integration, batch generation across every layer combination, template base skinarts, all wrapped in a fast Tauri (Rust + WebView) shell.

 ---